 Location: 1201 E 3rd St. Merrill Hall Music Addition, Room MA 452 (in the round building)

 *if you have trouble finding this location the day of your audition, please text Administrative Manager Katie Kobold at 317-601-7244.

 · Auditions: Wednesday, August 16th – Friday, August 18th, time slots available from 10 am – 9 pm

 · Callbacks: Saturday, August 19th from 2:00 pm – 5:00 pm in MA452, includes ensemble singing + dance.
 Music will be provided upon arrival.

 What to prepare:

 · An accompanist will be provided.
-Please bring sheet music, clearly marked with your musical cut.
-If you choose to accompany yourself on an instrument other than piano, please bring your own instrument.
+Please provide a clearly marked copy of your sheet music.
+You may also accompany yourself, or perform acapella if necessary.
 The audition will also include a brief vocalize and a sight singing exercise.